5 Tips for Cleaning and Maintaining Your Plumbing Snake

 Consistent maintenance of your drain-cleaning equipment reduces effort on site and prolongs its useful lifespan.

-Consider Maintenance of Drain-Cleaning Equipment as an Investment
+Consider Maintenance as an Investment

 Keeping tools and equipment clean and performing recommended maintenance can add years to their useful lifespan and prevent on-site surprises.
 Sudden failure of critical tools costs your business downtime and reduces the earning potential of your workforce.
 According to Don Barrows of Roto-Rooter in Stoughton, Massachusetts, performing regular maintenance and paying attention to the operation of equipment is just common sense.